 It’s been almost twenty years since I moved to Auckland and it’s been a slow education in all things Santa.
 I used to live off Queen Street so suddenly Santa was on my doorstep, so to speak, festive joy emanating from his huge face like the Ark of the Covenant.
 And it took me along time to understand that the giant Santa is Auckland’s Ark; a symbol of a higher power rolled out every year to thousands and thousands of believers.

 But there are plenty of non-believers.
 There’s always someone questioning the why of Santa.
-When I was shooting Get It To Te Papa, I discovered the actress Sonia Gray (formerly from Wellington) was a Kris Kringle naysayer.
+When I was shooting Get It To Te Papa, and it’s related free-to-stream Christmas Special about the giant Santa, I discovered the actress Sonia Gray (formerly from Wellington) was a Kris Kringle naysayer.
 “As a Wellingtonian,” she told us, “I just looked at that and thought ‘what a piece of shit’.”

 She was adamant that Aucklanders were under some kind of magical yuletide spell, not only about Santa but about everything we cherished about Auckland.
 “Anyone out of Auckland can see how bad it is, but you guys don’t get far enough away to actually go ‘why have we got that Sky Tower?’”